Why Use Reaper?

 By Jeff Kaiser

-[Caveat: This page is a list of tech reasons directed primarily at those who currently use a different digital audio workstation (DAW) or are looking for reasons to support the use of Reaper, but new users may also find it interesting.]
+[Caveat: This page is a list of technological and educational reasons to use Reaper directed primarily at those who currently use a different digital audio workstation (DAW) either in a professional or education setting and are looking for reasons to support the use of Reaper.
+But new users may also find it interesting.]

 I was first introduced to Reaper (Reaper, a DAW by Cockos, is an acronym for Rapid Environment for Audio Production, Engineering, and Recording) while playing in multiple recording sessions in Berlin during the summer of 2009—in the home studio of Roy Carroll, then at Ausland, Loophole, Salon Bruit, and other venues/locations around the city.
 A diehard Pro Tools, Logic, and Digital Performer user at the time, it held no appeal and I gave it little further attention once I returned home.